Abhi2939/DisasterMind/README.md

 A multi-agent agentic AI system for disaster prediction and response planning, targeting cyclone and earthquake events across India.
 Built using LangGraph, FastAPI, and Groq-hosted LLaMA models.

-Developed as part of a research internship at the Climate Lab, NIT Delhi.
+Developed as part of a research internship at NIT Delhi.

 ---